petermeissner/wayback/README.md

 <img src="https://cranlogs.r-pkg.org/badges/wayback">
 -->

-*lines of R code:* 291, *lines of test code:* 0
+*lines of R code:* 299, *lines of test code:* 0

 **Version**

-0.2.1 ( 2020-02-15 22:30:48 )
+0.2.3 ( 2020-08-14 11:20:17 )

 **Description**

 Make sure packages are available at runtime without any setup.
 Package installation, reproducability and exchanging code can be frunstrating especially if code is used on older R versions.
-Often it is hard puzzle out which package versions are able to work together after some years have passed and packages evolved further and further.
-The `wayback` package aims to make this process as painless and robust as possible by using `MRAN`’s `CRAN` snapshots to build local package libraries from way back.
+Often it is hard to puzzle out which package versions are able to work together after some years have passed and packages evolved further and further.
+The ‘wayback’ package aims to make this process as painless and robust as possible by using ‘MRAN’s ’CRAN’ snapshots to build local package libraries from way back.

 **License**

-GPL-3 <br>Peter Meissner \[aut, cre\], virtual7 \[cph\]
+GPL-3 <br>Peter Meissner \[aut, cre\], virtual7
+\[cph\]

 **Citation**